navgurukul/bhanwari-devi/README.md

     ├──package-lock.json
     └── README.md

 ### Please don't get confuse and run away.
 We know the above structure was a bit long.
-But You have to agree that It was detailed, and if look closely it's actually simple and not that complex.:P
+But You have to agree that It was detailed, and if you look closely it's actually simple.:P
 ### ![Gif](https://media.giphy.com/media/UB2GxvYsswbBu/giphy.gif) <br/>
 <br/><br/>
-For example, we have component called `Course`.
-All the api, redux, redux-saga, and constant which are directly related with courses should stay inside this component directory.
-So anyone works with course related stuff, they always stay inside the `course` main component.
+For example, we have component directory called `Course`.
+All the api, redux, redux-saga, and constant which are directly related with course entity will go inside `Course` component directory.
+So if anyone works with course related stuff, We want them to always stay inside the `Course` directory.
 Basically in the below file strucuture. </br>
 ```
  ├──components
     ├──Course